pedrostanzani/go-compiler/README.md

 - Follows operator precedence rules
 - Builds an Abstract Syntax Tree (AST)
 - Uses the `readSequential` helper for parsing token sequences
-- Handles expressions, statements, and blocks
+- Handles expressions, statements, blocks, and function declarations
+- Requires a `main()` function as the entry point
+- Automatically inserts a call to `main()` at the end of the program

 **Expression Precedence** (lowest to highest):
 1. Boolean OR (`||`)